Skip to Content

 // place streamed fields last in the document so previous can be parsed

-// or order with client side js before submission
+// or adjust the order with client side js before submission

 license: Field.file().stream(),